 and

 which will be derived step by step in Theorem \ref{Theorem3.12}.
-Note that we omit the variable $t$ in \eqref{Eq10}, \eqref{Eq11}, \eqref{Eq15} and \eqref{Eq16} for simplicity.
+Here we omit the time variable $t$ in \eqref{Eq10}, \eqref{Eq11}, \eqref{Eq15} and \eqref{Eq16} for simplicity.
 Similar convention will be taken for the subsequent ODEs, SDEs, BSDEs and FBSDEs except for the initial or terminal conditions.